sillycowvalley/TTLSim/Data/Circuits/8080-ish CPU/Documentation/8080A_instruction_set.md

 ## Assembler note

 No 8080 assembler exists yet; this is a from-scratch tool.
-Two points fixed by the hardware above:
+Two points worth fixing early:

-- **Emit a flat 64 K byte image.** With the fetch path a byte-wide unified RAM (not the word-wide Code & IR module), there is no byte-lane split — the per-lane interleave was Addy's 16-bit-fetch tooling and does not apply here.
+- **Emit a flat byte image.** The 8080 fetches bytes, so the tool produces a plain byte stream at consecutive addresses — no byte-lane split.
+(The per-lane interleave belongs to Addy's 16-bit word fetch and does not apply.)
-- **The boot ROM overlays low memory at reset and unmaps on the first write to its control port.** The assembler's origin/layout handling has to account for the overlay window, not assume flat RAM from 0x0000 at power-on.
+- **Origin/layout follows the eventual memory map.** Once the ROM/RAM split is decided at address-decode time, the assembler needs to know where code may be placed (ROM or RAM regions) and where the reset vector lives.
+Leave this parameterisable rather than assuming flat RAM from 0x0000.

 ## Open questions

-1. **Counter module capability.** The design assumes 16-bit parallel load with two independent 8-bit load enables, synchronous count enable, up/down control, three-state address-bus output, and asynchronous clear.
-If the board is up-only ('161-based), SP moves into register file slot 4 — which sits in bank 1, so every SP access takes the slow ~70 ns cross-bank path.
-   Swapping the map so SP takes slot 3 and WZ slot 4 is the better fallback, since WZ is touched less often per instruction.
-2. **Memory board.** Nothing in the current module set provides 64 K of byte-wide RAM.
-This is the largest unbuilt piece.
+1. **What holds SP, and how.** SP needs ±1 during PUSH/POP/CALL/RET and a two-cycle load for `LXI SP`.
+If a counter board with a down-count and a split load is available, SP lives there and those operations are free pulses.
+If not, SP moves into the register file and each adjustment becomes a read → ALU ±1 → write.
+This is genuinely open — no counter module has been specified yet — and it drives the slot map (an in-file SP wants a bank-0 slot to stay on the fast read path).
+PC stays wherever it can be cleared on reset and count on fetch, since the register file has no reset.
+2. **The memory map.** Where ROM ends and RAM begins, where I/O decodes, and what physically provides each.
+This is the address-decode decision the rest of the document defers to; until it is made, which memory boards apply stays open.
-3. **Console.** 8080EX1 needs BDOS 2 and 9.
-The I/O module covers a parallel
-   console; a serial one needs a UART or bit-banging — and bit-banging is exactly the software class our free-running timing breaks.
+3. **Console.** The I/O module covers a parallel console (switches in, LEDs out).
+A serial console needs a UART or bit-banging — and bit-banging is the one software class the free-running timing genuinely breaks.